intelsdi-x/snap-plugin-publisher-file/README.md

 ### System Requirements

-* [golang 1.5+](https://golang.org/dl/) (needed only for building)
+* [golang 1.6+](https://golang.org/dl/) (needed only for building)

 ### Installation

 #### Download File plugin binary:
-You can get the pre-built binaries for your OS and architecture at snap's [GitHub Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture at plugin's [GitHub Releases](https://github.com/intelsdi-x/snap-plugin-publisher-file/releases) page.

 #### To build the plugin binary:
 Fork https://github.com/intelsdi-x/snap-plugin-publisher-file

 Clone repo into `$GOPATH/src/github.com/intelsdi-x/`:

 ```